yfwwangyue/malloc_lab/README.md

 # malloclab: writing a dynamic storage allocator

-## ⚠️**IMPORTANT** Academic Integrity Disclaimer
+## ⚠️ Academic Integrity Disclaimer

 * This repository is intended for **reference and learning purposes only**. **Students are expected to complete their own work** in compliance with **Penn State’s academic integrity policies**.
 Copying or submitting this code as your own **may result in academic penalties**.
 * I am **not liable** for any academic or legal consequences that may arise from the unauthorized or improper use of this code.
-Please adhere to your institution's academic integrity policies.
+If you choose to proceed, you do so at your own risk.

 ## ⚠️ Copyrights Statements